 - What is your biggest fear about working remotely?…How do you deal with distractions?…What do you do when your manager…asks you to work on a project…and they are not around to clarify questions?…Yup, you kinda guessed it,…these are not your average interview questions.…However, they do reflect important issues when gauging…who might be a good fit for a remote position.…I've been through and conducted lots of remote interviews,…and I'd just like to take some time…to share some of my insights.…Oftentimes, the first question you'll be asked will have…something to do with why you wanna work remotely.…

-And yeah, it sounds simple,…but don't make the mistake I made…on one of my first interviews,…which was opening up with a joke that I wanted to work in my PJ's all day…and avoid a crowded commute.…While this was technically true,…it was not the answer they wanted to hear.…Employers are trying to assess…why a flexible work environment is important to you,…and what you would be potentially doing while you're not working.…
+And yeah, it sounds simple,…but don't make the mistake I made…on one of my first interviews,…which was opening up with a joke…that I wanted to work in my PJ's all day…and avoid a crowded commute.…While this was technically true,…it was not the answer they wanted to hear.…Employers are trying to assess…why a flexible work environment is important to you,…and what you would be potentially doing…while you're not working.…

-- Interviewing for a remote job position.
+- Explain the benefits of a remote job position.

 - Identify three technologies a person should master in order to work effectively in a remote position.

 - Determine what to do if a recruiter asks for sensitive information before describing a job.